 Local Ces market,speak to Ali, English spoken will deliver, list and reference number in villa and on fridge

 See your confirmation invoice and attached t&c's for full terms and conditions.The two prices in your confirmation are, firstly is what you will pay for Villa Palm rental, secondly for any local purchases.

 Villa Palm does not charge extra as some others do for air con, maid service (as detailed above) and safe.

-For your added personnel comfort and safety a basic alarm system is fitted to the Villa.
+For your added personnel comfort and safety an internal and external alarm system is fitted to the Villa.